exasol/release-droid/doc/design.md

 #### Validate Release Version Increased Correctly
 `dsn~validate-release-version-increased-correctly~1`

-RR validates that a new version differs from a previous version in one incrementing digit.
+RD validates that a new version differs from a previous version in one incrementing digit.

 Rationale: